-The small taqueria is found south of both the supermarket and the community center.
-Inside the small dining room, big masks are hung on the walls, looking down upon customers seated at the rugged wooden tables.
-Two small tables outside offer an appealing option for customers who are tentative in re-entering the world of on-site dining, and since almost everything is packaged to go, the restaurant works equally well for those who still prefer to eat at home.
-Orders are taken at a counter in back and food is prepared in a small open kitchen immediately behind.
+At both locations, the small taqueria is found in between tenants in a strip mall with bike racks nearby.
+Bold colors distinguish the taco shops from their neighbors.
+Inside the dining rooms at both sites, big masks are hung on the walls, looking down upon customers seated at the rugged wooden tables.
+A few small tables outside offer an appealing option for customers who prefer outdoor dining, and since almost everything is packaged to go, the restaurant works equally well for takeout.
+Orders are taken at a counter, and food is prepared in a small open kitchen behind.

-The menu is placed over the counter.
-A column on the left specifies about a dozen basic meat fillings.
-The basics such as carne asada, tinga, and carnitas are generally offered in both typical and spicy/tangy variations such as asada ranchero or vinagretta chicken.
+The overhead menus begin with about a dozen basic meat fillings.
+Essential taco fillings such as carne asada, tinga, and carnitas are generally offered in both typical and spicy/tangy variations such as asada ranchero or vinagretta chicken.
 All are worth exploring, but two standouts are the barbacoa and the tinga chipotle chicken, both distinguished by their tender textures and nuanced flavors.
 A selection of premium fillings at the bottom adds choices such as shrimp, fish, and alambre, a preparation of grilled beef with bacon and peppers.

-An array of panels showcases various combos that can be built with the proteins.
+Elsewhere, the menu displays various combos that can be built with the proteins.
 Flour tortilla tacos are a larger format with two included in a meal with rice and beans, either whole pintos or black.
-Street tacos are made with smaller corn tortilla and come four to an order.
+Street tacos are made with smaller corn tortillas and come four to an order.
 Tacos can be dressed in two stages.
 First, the cook behind the counter can add toppings such as cheese, cilantro, or pickled onions.
 Second, the customer has access to a salsa bar.
 The condiments there are unlabeled, but the creamy green salsa is actually the hottest with its serrano chilies.

 All the same fillings that can fill open tortillas as tacos can also be wrapped in a larger flour disc to create a burrito.
 Breakfast burritos incorporating fillings such as machaca, eggs, chorizo, and potatoes are also an option.
 At any time of the day, the burritos can then be eaten by hand in their simplest format, but they can also be upgraded to a wet variant, dressed with sauce, that requires a knife and fork.
 They can also be deep-fried and topped with sauce to create a chimichanga with a choice of filling.
 Tortilla avoiders can of course obtain a burrito bowl.